troycomi/reportseff/README.md

 - `--since`: Limit results to those occurring after the specified time.
 Accepts sacct formats and a comma separated list of key/value pairs.
 To get jobs in the last hour and a half, can pass `h=1,m=30`.
+-`--until`: Limit results to those occurring before the specified time.
+Accepts sacct formats and a comma separated list of key/value pairs.
+  Useful in combination with the 'since' option to query a specific range.
+- `--partition`: Limit results to a specific partition.
 - `--node/-n`: Display information for multi-node jobs; requires additional sacct fields from jobstats.
 - `--node-and-gpu/-g`: Display information for multi-node jobs and GPU information;